 St. Petersburg is one of the largest transport hubs in Russia.
 The city is home to Pulkovo International Airport, five rail terminals, and a seaport.
 St. Petersburg is also linked to Russian and European cities via numerous highways.

-Pulkovo Airport (LED) is the only airport in St. Petersburg that serves scheduled flights (more than 160 destinations and 75 Russian and international airlines).
+Pulkovo Airport (LED) is the only airport in St. Petersburg that serves scheduled flights (173 destinations, more than 70 Russian and international airlines).

 If there is no direct flight between your point of departure and St. Petersburg, you can fly via Moscow.
 There are more than 40 flights each day between Moscow and St. Petersburg, departing from three Moscow airports – Vnukovo, Domodedovo, and Sheremetyevo.
 The approximate flight time is 90 minutes.